Dangoware/dango-music-player/README.md

 # dango-music-player
-A cross-platform music player focused on being user-friendly and customizable.
+A WIP cross-platform music player focused on being user-friendly and customizable.

+This repository is subject to change at any time and no feature has yet been stabilized.

 Features: